CharlesAnHalJulige/CharlesAnHalJulige.github.io/_posts/2017-07-18-20th-week-study.markdown

 Charles
  - ImplantDB
- - How can We teaching 'Java' programing to children with the game 'Minecraft'.
+ - How can We teach 'Java' programing to children with the game 'Minecraft'.

 Paige
  - (absence)